-During the fourth quarter of 2007 the Court issued the formal discovery schedule and since then Utica Mutual has been considerably more proactive in pursuing its claim.
-Given the lack of any formal discovery to date, the exact nature of Utica Mutual's claim is still not entirely clear.
+During the fourth quarter of 2007, the Court issued the formal discovery schedule.
+After written discovery in the second quarter of 2008, the exact nature of Utica Mutual's claim is still not entirely clear.
 Based upon the allegations asserted in the complaint, Utica Mutual appears to be seeking reimbursement for monies it claims to have expended under a workmen's compensation surety bond and certain reclamation bonds that were issued to a number of Zapata's former subsidiaries and which are allegedly covered by the general agreement of indemnity.
 Based largely on the staleness of the claim, together with the fact that a number of the bonds appear to have been issued to these subsidiaries long after Zapata had sold them to third parties, Zapata intends to vigorously defend this action.
 Due to the lack of discovery and the uncertainties of litigation, the Company is unable to evaluate the likelihood of an unfavorable outcome or estimate the amount of range of a potential loss at this point.
-As such, as of March 31, 2008 and December 31, 2007, no liabilities have been recorded for this matter.
+As such, as of June 30, 2008 and December 31, 2007, no liabilities have been recorded for this matter.